-Partnerships include food distribution initiatives in Miami, Pittsburgh and Chicago.
+Partnerships include food distribution initiatives in New York, Miami, Los Angeles, Chicago and Pittsburgh.

 “As schools have moved toward virtual education, too many children have lost access to supplemental nutritious snacks and meals.
 Common Threads provides these services through our ‘in’ and ‘after’ school nutrition and culinary education programs,” said Linda Novick O’Keefe, Common Threads co-founder and chief executive officer.
 “Offering meal and grocery distribution provides access and support to families during COVID-19 while also offering them more freedom to choose what to put on the table.”

-The nonprofit has launched a COVID-19 Relief Fund to raise additional funding for these programs.
+The nonprofit has launched a COVID-19 Relief Fund to raise additional funding for these programs, which have been supported by corporate and foundation donors and individual contributors.
 Donations may be made at www.commonthreads.org/donate.

 In Chicago, Common Threads teamed up with Top Box Foods and local restaurateurs and food companies to deliver family meals and grocery boxes for 250-500 residents per week.
-Distribution began the week of April 6 and will continue through at least early June.
+Distribution began the week of April 6 and will continue through mid-July.

-As part of the program, special meals will be donated to hospitality employees who are now unemployed, health care workers from Advocate Illinois Masonic Medical Center, and outpatients from Rush University Medical Center who are facing food insecurity.
+As part of the program, special meals were donated to hospitality employees who faced unemployment, health care workers from Advocate Illinois Masonic Medical Center, and outpatients from Rush University Medical Center who faced food insecurity.

 Common Threads identified participating chefs, including Chef Bill Kim of urbanbelly, Chef Kevin Hickey of The Duck Inn, Chef Josh Katt of KitchFix, Chef Tiffany Williams of Exquisite Catering, Dirk & Terry Fucik of Dirk’s Fish, and Chef Paul Hitalenko of Huegah Catering Company to produce the family meal boxes.
 Chefs responded to the opportunity to give back while also earning income to keep some of their staff employed.